apurbzz-1994/kodyy/README.md

     ```
     python3 db_create_helper.py links enter_pageid_here
     ```
-6. Once the databases are created, populate with content.
+6. Once the databases are created, add the database IDs to your .env file.
+The database identifier is the 32 character code that can be found at the end of a Notion database page url.

 7. To render content, use the following command to execute the `render_template.py` script.
 This will render html pages in the `output` folder based on the templates and site-generation logic:
     ```